SEO-Scientist-AI/seo-sci-ai-app/doc/features.md

 - Allows filtering and sorting of page data
 - Shows performance trends over time
 - Identifies underperforming pages that need optimization
+- Provides direct access to edit content in AI Writer from the page list

 ### Edge Cases
 - Handling large datasets with pagination